the most popular questions

 A:Possibly, if accepted we would seek the return of title to your name and/or monetary damages for wrongful foreclosure.

 A: There are many skilled attorneys at Olympia Law Group.
-The lead attorney who oversees the litigation is Matin Rajabov.
+The lead attorney who oversees the process is Matin Rajabov.
 Attorney Rajabov is a California attorney who has over 20 years of experience in the field.

 A:Client should continue paying mortgage if they are able to unless the bank will not accept payments or a stay of payments is issued by the court.

-Q:Will a lawsuit stop foreclosure ?
+Q:Will a lawsuit or modification stop foreclosure ?